wso2/docs-ei/en/streaming-integrator/docs/setup/installing-si-in-vm.md

 - If you were previously using WSO2 Stream Processor and want to migrate to WSO2 Streaming Integrator, follow the instructions in [Migrating from WSO2 Stream Processor](migrating-from-stream-processor.md).

-- To deploy WSO2 Streaming Integrator as a single node deployment or a cluster (based on your requirements), see [Deploying Streaming Integrator](deployment-guide.md).
+- To deploy WSO2 Streaming Integrator as a single-node deployment or a cluster (based on your requirements), see [Deploying Streaming Integrator](deployment-guide.md).

 - To set up WSO2 Streaming Integrator and make it ready to run in a production environment, see the [Production Checklist](production-checklist.md).